easerik/ha-sync-alexa/README.md

           max: 20
           trigger:
             - platform: state
-              # RECOMMENDED: Use a group to easily manage entities.
-              entity_id: group.alexa_sync_entities
+              entity_id: group.alexa_sync_entities # Name of the group with your devices
           action:
             - choose:
                 - conditions: